-Life scientists considering career options may want to look into biotechnology entrepreneurship.
+Life scientists considering their career options may want to look into entrepreneurship.
 How would your career be different if you started your own business instead of working in industry or academia?
-A major difference between biotechnology entrepreneurship and biology research is that a product or service is created and commercialized for profit.
+A major difference is that a product or service based on your scientific discovery is created and commercialized for profit.
 Both the world and the inventor benefit from the invention.
 The following are among the most commonly repeated reasons (other than profit) that life scientists and women offer for starting a business:

 Reasons life scientists create biotechnology startups

-- Follow your passion, solve a particular problem, or make the world a better place.
+- Follow your passion, solve a particular problem, or make the world better.

 - Gain satisfaction from taking your idea or discovery and turning it into a product or service that makes a difference in people’s lives.

-- Enjoy a dynamic work situation full of interesting challenges.
+- Enjoy a dynamic work situation full of interesting challenges and a shared passion to deliver the product or service to the public.

 - Be in charge and answer to yourself rather than others, with the opportunity to design your ideal workplace and schedule.